 Surprisingly, electric eels are not true eels — they are a type of knifefish.
 All knifefish can generate an electric field, but it is only the electric eel that has a powerful enough punch to attack and defend.

 Until very recently, experts believed that there was just one species of electric eel.
-However, a recent paper in Nature Communications argues that there are, in fact, three species.
+However, a recent paper in

 To investigate, a team of researchers examined 107 electric eel specimens from different regions of Greater Amazonia.

 They compared DNA, the animals’ overall form and structure (morphology), environmental data, and the power of their electric charge.